 Many applications call for combining lifting and tilting functions.
 Bin-tilters are an example of doing this to feed operators bin contents at a convenient fixed height.
 In other applications, the heights must vary or vary independently from the degree of tilt.
 In these instances, specific lifts can be equipped with tilters or upenders mounted on top of them.

 The opposing page contains information on combination tilters that have been designed for the most common applications.
 The lifts and tilters in these models have been modified so that their power units can remain internally mounted to the mechanisms.
 The connecting surfaces between the tilters and the lifts have been optimized to reduce weight and cost.
-These units will cover 90% of the applications that you will encounter.
+Our industrial lift and tilt tables will cover 90% of the applications that you will encounter.

 We can and have done many other combinations for more unusual or unique applications.
 In these instances the engineering cost of optimizing the designs exceeds the savings that would result from the process so we simply choose a tilter or upender that is suitable for the application and then pick a lift that will properly support it.
 The power units in these cases are usually a single remote unit, but the controls will allow independent control of the tilt and lift functions.
 In some instances the power units can be internal, but this usually requires two power units and two power sources or plugs.